-The SUNA nitrate sensor produces an ASCII file that contains 285 data fields.
+The SUNA nitrate sensor produces an ASCII file that contains 286 data fields.
 To accommodate this large number of fields, the data fields are concatenated such that each measurement is reported as a single string of characters, where the fields are identified by the numeric field ID followed by a colon and the measurement value.
 Each field is delimited by commas.
 This data transmission scheme is illustrated in Equation 1.
+The identification of the data fields is given in Table 2.